redpen-cc/redpen-doc/source/extend.rst

 Add a Validator in Redpen source
 --------------------------------

-Let's define a plain Validator (PlainSentenceLengthValidator) - which check if the input sentence is over 100 characters long - and then apply it to RedPen's source tree.
+Let's define a plain Validator (SentenceLengthValidator) - which check if the input sentence is over 100 characters long - and then apply it to RedPen's source tree.

-PlainSentenceLengthValidator
+SentenceLengthValidator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We create a PlainSentenceLengthValidator class and specify the package 'cc.redpen.validator.sentence'.